Esdrasmelo/university/README.md

 - run the command **yarn prisma migrate reset -f**;
 - run the command **yarn start** or **yarn start:dev**;

+Go to the route "**localhost:port**" - where is write *port* you must put the number of the port that the app is running.

 After that you must create an account/user using the **createUser** mutation and then log-in on the system using the **login** mutation.
 To access and manipulate the system endpoints you have to be Authenticated, otherwise you will be prohibited by the Authentication mechanism to access/manipulate the endpoints.